International Awareness Campaign

 This year's downloadable sign has a space for you to write the age of diagnosis and how long it took to receive that diagnosis in marker pen.

 Love it - Loved ones are encouraged to get involved and share photos too.
-We’d love to share photos of friends and family holding up one of our #Never2Young signs (which they can download for free here male loved one or female loved one).
+We’d love to share photos of friends and family holding up one of our #Never2Young signs (to be released in May 2019).

 The Truth: Never Too Young Awareness Week is about you